fbpx

 * * *

 When the gray recedes, I’m seated at a table in a conference room.
 Heavy curtains cover one wall, and a screen hangs from the ceiling at the far end.
-Three women and two men in business suits sit at the far end, arguing in furious whispers.
+Three women and two men in business suits sit at the long table, arguing in furious whispers.
 Alt slumps in a chair next to me.

 “Alt, are you ok?”
 I grab his arm and shake it.